mabel-dev/opteryx.dev/docs/get-started/guides/postgres-and-opteryx.md

 opteryx.register_store(
     prefix="postgres_example",  # can be any string
     connector=SqlConnector,
-    remove_prefix=True,  # the prefix isn't part of the SQLite table name engine=sqlalchemy_engine,
+    remove_prefix=True,  # the prefix isn't part of the Postgres table name engine=sqlalchemy_engine,
 )
 ~~~